 Timothy C. Hain, MD • Page last modified: September 30, 2022

 PPPD is an abbreviation for functional (i.e. psychological) dizziness with certain characteristics (that are rather broad).
 As of 2020, there were 36 references in PubMED with either "PPPD" or "persistent postural perceptual dizziness" in their title.
 The first paper was written in 2015, so this is a recent development.
 This acronym was developed by Dr. Jeffrey Staab, a psychiatrist.
 Dr. Staab, however, states that it is not a psychiatric condition -- in particular quoting his article, "Thus, PPPD is classified as a chronic functional vestibular disorder.
 It is not a structural or psychiatric condition."
 (Staab et al, 2017).
 There are many who differ with the "not a psychiatric condition" statement, however, with "psychiatric" words being used varying from anxiety, somatization syndrome, neurosis, and psychosomatic.
 (Passamonti et al, 2018; Hufner 2019, Yan et al, 2017).

 The full acronym is "Persistent postural perceptual dizziness", PPPD, or "triple-P D".
 Bittar et al (2015) defined PPPD as "dizziness that lasts for over three months with no clinical explanation for its persistence."
 PPPD is a symptom inventory, and requires both endorsement of these symptoms as well as exclusion of alternatives.
 You can check to see if you have the required symptoms here.

 The World Health Organizations new classification, ICD-11, contains a code for this condition.
-Thus PPPD will be official !
+Thus PPPD is official !
 There is currently no ICD-10 code for PPPD.
 The closest you can do is to combine two codes: F45.9 (psychosomatic disorder), and R42 (vertigo).

 - A. One or more symptoms of dizziness, unsteadiness, or non-spinning vertigo are present on most days for 3 months or more.